MicrosoftDocs/powerquery-docs/powerquery-docs/column-from-example.md

 ## Tips and Considerations

 When providing examples, Power Query offers a helpful list of available fields, values, and suggested transformations for the selected columns.
 You can view this contextual list by double-clicking on any cell of the new column.

 ![Column from example suggestions](images/me-add-column-from-example-suggestions.png)

-It is important to note that the **Column From Examples** experience works only on the top 100 rows of your data preview.
-You can apply steps prior to the **Column From Examples** step to create your own data sample.
+It's important to note that the **Column From Examples** experience works only on the top 100 rows of your data preview.
+You can apply steps before the **Column From Examples** step to create your own data sample.
 Once the **Column From Examples** column has been created, you can delete those prior steps and the newly created column won't be affected.

 ## List of supported transformations
 Many, but not all, transformations are available when using **Add Column from Examples**.
 The following list shows the supported transformations.